Do you want to learn why Database backups are different from file backups? Click HERE to find out.

-File systems that contain millions of files cause a number of problems for TSM.
+File systems that contain millions of files cause a number of problems for Spectrum Protect.

-- Every backup of every file requires an entry in the TSM database, so one filespace can easily account for 20% or more of the database capacity.
+- Every backup of every file requires an entry in the Spectrum Protect database, so one filespace with millions of files can account for 20% or more of the database capacity.
 Apart from the obvious space overhead, this also affects the time required to run tape reclamation and expire inventory.

-- Backups and Restores take a long time, not so much because of the amount of data involved, but because of the amount of activity required at the TSM database to handle all those files.
+- Backups and Restores take a long time, not so much because of the amount of data involved, but because of the amount of activity required at the Spectrum Protect database to handle all those files.